-Our lead MTT candidate, VB-601, is an investigational proprietary monoclonal antibody that binds the MOSPD2 ("mono-walk") receptor and is engineered to specifically prevent monocytes from exiting the blood stream and traveling to inflamed tissues.
+Our lead MTT candidate, VB-601, is an investigational proprietary monoclonal antibody that binds the MOSPD2 ("mono-walk") receptor and is engineered to specifically block the ability of monocytes to reach inflamed tissues.
 VB-601 is designed to offer a novel and differentiated approach in the landscape of current anti-inflammatory agents, most of which target pro-inflammatory molecules and work through T and B lymphocytes but are not targeted to the monocyte cells.

 VB-601 aims to offer a novel and differentiated mechanism to treat inflammation:

 There is no treatment specifically targeting monocytes, key immune cells controlling the inflammatory response.
 Several drugs target and inhibit T cell or B cell mediated immune response, but the inflammation persists.

-VBL intends to initiate a first-in-human study of VB-601 in the second half of 2022.
+VBL intends to initiate a first-in-human study of VB-601 in the fourth quarter of 2022.

 Based on our pre-clinical and human ex-vivo data, we believe VB-601 has potential utility in a wide range of immune-inflammatory diseases, such as multiple sclerosis, rheumatoid arthritis, psoriatic arthritis, non-alcoholic steatohepatitis (NASH), inflammatory bowel disease and other immune-inflammatory diseases.